 Adds filters missing in GraphQL.
 Adds graphs missings in SQL.
-The one language to rule them all.
+The one language to rule logs.

 Overview